Research Experience for Teachers

 Innovative Transportation Systems (ITS-RET)

-Program Overview: Research Experience for Teachers in Innovative Transportation Systems (ITS-RET) is a six-week summer interdisciplinary research program for secondary school and community college STEM teachers in innovative transportation systems hosted by the Western Transportation Institute at Montana State University.
+Program Overview: The Research Experience for Teachers in Innovative Transportation Systems (ITS-RET) is a six-week summer interdisciplinary research program for secondary school and community college STEM teachers in innovative transportation systems hosted by the Western Transportation Institute at Montana State University.
 The project will develop teacher skills and new curricula that demonstrate development and testing of new technologies, infrastructure materials, simulation or spatial models, and algorithms designed to improve rural transportation.
 The research focus area of the program is on the unique challenges of rural transportation systems and the overarching theme will be on developing solutions to real world challenges through innovation.
-RET participants will work on research teams, participate in curriculum development workshops, and implement new teaching materials during a parallel summer program for high school students.
-Follow-up activities will include industry engagement and curriculum dissemination activities.
+RET participants will work on research teams, participate in curriculum development workshops, and implement new teaching materials during a parallel summer program for middle school students.
+Follow-up activities will include curriculum dissemination activities.

 Download the program flyer: Research Experience for Teachers in Innovative Transportation 2020